elijahsawyers/PDFtoPNG/README.md

 ## Running the script

-To run the script, pass in the PDF file path as the first command-line argument, and pass in the PNG file path as the second command-line argument.
+To run the script, pass in the PDF file path and name as the first command-line argument, and pass in the file path and name of where to save the converted PNG as the second command-line argument.

 ```
-python PDFConverter.py PDFFileName.pdf PNGFileName.png
+python PDFConverter.py ~/path/to/convert/PDFFileName.pdf ~/path/to/save/PNGFileName.png
 ```

 ## Build With